Clinics & Services

 In addition to GP consultations the practice offers a range of clinics and healthcare services:

-Contraception - we offer a range of contraceptive services including our new walk-in pill checks.
+Contraception - we offer a range of contraceptive services including a walk-in pill checks.
 Click on the link for more info.

 Daily clinics for the following: